Skip to content

 • one-step process, where they notarise a document before you send it overseas;

-• two-step process, the Department of Foreign Affairs and Trade (DFAT) authenticates a document which a Notary Public notarises before sending it overseas; and
+• two-step process, the Department of Foreign Affairs and Trade (DFAT) authenticates a document, which a Notary Public notarises before sending it overseas; and

 • three-step process, a document is notarised, then authenticated by the DFAT and finally sent to the relevant consulate or embassy for final certification.

-To notarise documents, a Notary Public affixes their official seal or ink stamp next to their signatures.
+To notarise documents, a Notary Public affixes their official seal or ink stamp next to their signature.
 The involvement of a Notary Public might be relaxed if the parties to the legal document are part of the Hague Convention, which works to instil comity between countries.

 How Do I Find a JP or a Notary Public?